kelsieflynn/automythserver/README.md

 This the best I can do right now.
 I have to learn some more about advanced shell scripting.
 I'll fix more after Christmas If it's important enough though...

 Regarding interacting with me, if any.

+	Just skip down to "Welcome to Automythsvr HDHR EIT!"
+If you don't plan on interacting with me.

 This is the short version!
 I have bi-polar disorder and non-military PTSD and it's widley known, I don't 'PLAY WELL' with others as well as most.
 However, I do share and give back.
 Ocassionaly I find a person that tolerates me but I've always been a overly sensitive rebel loner, even before I acknowledged my mental difficulties.
 I did this project solo so far because I enjoyed it and it's even theraputic for me.
 Contrary to what other peoples opinions may be about my wide interests, I really like shell scripting/C/C++ and I will continue to do this.
 One day I expect to write it well enought that no one can tell I wrote it, the point is because of my stigma's I want to write my code anonymously, yet open source.
 So no one can say what I do is not worthy over and over, just because of my hard life and responses.
 Many wish to exile all those with mental difficulties from common social areas.